Alisa1234567890/Circles-Candy-Crush-/README.md

 C'est un jeu en peu du principe de Candz Crush.
-On choisit les circles du même couleur qui sont situés un par un en horizontal ou en vertical.
+On choisit les 3 circles du même couleur qui sont situés un par un en horizontal ou en vertical.
 Les circles qui sont plus haut tombent et des nouveaux circles apparaissent.
+It is a game of the principe of the Candy Crush.
+You choose 3 circles of the same color which are situated one by one vertically or horizontally.
+The circles which are situated higher fall and new circles appear.